 Upper respiratory infection caused by Bordetella bacteria.
 Clinical signs: coughing, ocular discharge, fever, lack of appetite, listlessness, sneezing, nasal discharge, swollen lymph nodes and increased lung sounds.
 Read Upper Respiratory Infections in Cats for more information.

-Want help developing a plan for prevention?
+Want help developing a plan for what shots your cat needs and how often?
 Looking for a treatment solution?
-Call our Pet Care Pros at 800-786-4751.
-They are expertly trained to answer any and all of your pet health questions.
+Call our Pet Care Pros at 800.786.4751.
+They are expertly trained to answer any and all of your cat health questions.

 Does my dog need a Lepto vaccine?
 Is feline leukemia vaccine necessary?
 Learn about recommended dog vaccines and recommended shots for cats.

 Vaccinating Cats: Kittens and Breeding Cats

 Do breeding cats and kittens need to be fully vaccinated?
 Cat vaccinations early in life can give kittens a stronger start and better protection.
 Dr. Hanson shares vaccination tips for healthy kittens.

 Cat Vaccine FAQs

 Find the answers to your questions about cat vaccination.
 Learn about annual shots, modified live vs killed vaccines, what you should vaccinate cats for, and more.

 Cat Vaccine Abbreviations